 There’s no place like Baton Rouge for game day!
 With two major universities, LSU and Southern University, the city is always bustling with fans…

 LSU is legendary for its tailgating tradition, and it’s certainly a family affair!
 Take a stroll over to the infamous Parade Grounds, a central location for LSU tailgating on campus, where you’ll find some of the best Louisiana cooking.
 Feast your eyes on groups of Tiger fans firing up vats of jambalaya, playing football and socializing with friends, family and even rivals!

-LSU fans are notorious for their southern hospitality, so don’t be surprised if you’re invited over to a fan’s tailgate or asked to join in a Fais Do Do!
+LSU fans are notorious for their southern hospitality, so don’t be surprised if you get invited to join in on the fun at a tailgate!

 This is where the tailgaters of all tailgaters stay.
 These designated lots of RV parking are the dream tailgate spots for those that like to pregame in luxurious style.

 These two Native American ceremonial mounds are part of the oldest mound system in North America.
 Families in particular love to tailgate around here, as their kiddos take turns rolling down and playing other games.